alexmolas/alexmolas.github.io/_posts/2025-03-19-symmetric-math-riddles.md

 The easy solution consists in making a slight change of perspective: when a new passenger arrives and finds their seat occupied, the passenger asks the occupier to move and choose another seat at random.
 Before we were following what happens to each passenger, but now we can focus only on the first passenger, who is the only one choosing seats randomly.
 This way we can see that the first passenger will keep being moved around until only two seats remain: seat 1 and seat 100.
 At this point, the first passenger will choose randomly between these two seats, giving a 50% probability that the last passenger gets their assigned seat.
 </details>

+---

+[^1]: The second time was during Cantor's diagonal proof.